mike-lischke/jree/readme.md

 You can also import a class directly from full path, but I recommend to stay with fully qualified identifiers, especially in cases where Typescript classes with the same name exist (String, Number, Object).

+In addition to the JRE classes there's' some support code that might come in handy.
+See the [support readme](doc/support.md) for more details.

 ## Supported Java Classes

 The JRE emulation is still work-in-progress and contains a mix of either fully or partially converted Java classes.
 It's not planned to convert the entire JRE, but over time more and more classes may be added (pull requests welcome!).